ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-endpoints.md

 {: #shared_viewing-endpoints-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > VMware Shared** from the left navigation pane.
-2. In the **VMware Solutions Shared** table, expand the site and click a virtual data center name.
+2. In the **VMware Shared** table, expand the site and click a virtual data center name.
 3. View the **Private network endpoint** details.
 Expand **Allow listed IPs and subnets** to view the list of IP addresses and subnets that you added when you ordered the private network endpoint.

 | Item | Description |